The bFan®

 This is where pattern recognition helps.
 If you have diabetes and you wake with sweating plus shakiness, a racing heart, hunger, tingling, confusion, or a strange sense of panic, a low is more likely.
 If it happens after more insulin than usual, harder exercise, skipped dinner, or alcohol, the odds go up.

-The fastest way to sort it out is to check your glucose when you wake up.
+The fastest way to sort it out is to check your blood sugar levels when you wake up.
 If you use a continuous glucose monitor, review the overnight graph.
 Look for repeated dips, especially between midnight and early morning.
 If you do fingerstick testing, a few nights of planned checks, using your clinician’s advice, can reveal a pattern you would otherwise miss.

 It’s also smart to remember that not all night sweats in diabetes come from hypoglycemia.
-Menopause, infection, thyroid disease, obstructive sleep apnea, anxiety, reflux, cancer, and medication side effects can all cause sweating at night.
-Diabetes itself can alter sweating through autonomic neuropathy, even when glucose is not low.
+Menopause, infection, thyroid disease, obstructive sleep apnea, anxiety, reflux, cancer, and medications side effects can all cause sweating at night.
+Diabetes itself can alter sweating through autonomic neuropathy, diabetic neuropathy, or conditions like gustatory sweating, even when glucose is not low, and conditions like secondary hyperhidrosis or anhidrosis can exacerbate the issue.

 Preventing nighttime lows and reducing sweat episodes